cgrail/about/README.md

 ![OSCON  2016](photos/OSCON_2016.png)

-### SAP d-kom 2016 Silicon Valley at the Santa Clara Convention Center, California
+### SAP d-kom 2016 Silicon Valley in Santa Clara, California
 Need for Speed: How to optimize the Performance of SAP UI5 applications

-### SAP d-kom 2016 Silicon Valley at the Santa Clara Convention Center, California
+### SAP d-kom 2016 Silicon Valley in Santa Clara, California
 How to convince your manager to go Open Source

 ## 2015